The Amish arrange themselves into compact groupings known as church districts.

 When churches get too big, they split.
 Typical church size is 25-35 families; when a church nears 40 families, it’s usually thinking about dividing.

 Some settlements have unusually large congregations, however–in Allen County, Indiana, nearly a third have 40 or more families.
 The largest I’ve come across is a district which as of 2006 had a whopping 59 families under one bishop.
 That is what you’d call a ripe one.

 Once a district splits, it’s time to think about selecting a new ministry and eventually a bishop, a process that may take a few years.
 In the meantime, the original bishop ‘takes care’ of the new district.

 Church is on one Sunday, off the next.
 Usually, if your district is off, you might pop in to the neighboring district’s service, or go visiting to family and friends.
 One thing is certain–no work gets done except for the most necessary chores–caring for animals, for example.

-And no business deals whatsoever–milk companies have had to make arrangements with Amish dairies to pick up milk (usually a daily thing) late Saturday night and then again shortly after midnight Monday morning, in order to accomodate this most strict of Amish customs.
+And no business deals whatsoever–milk companies have had to make arrangements with Amish dairies to pick up milk (usually a daily thing) late Saturday night and then again shortly after midnight Monday morning, in order to accommodate this strict Amish custom.